The ICCRE-CPC 2019 organizing committee is glad to offer 2 field trips :

 8:00: Departure from Quebec City Convention Centre to Parc national de la Gaspésie

-Guided excursion from the base to the summit of Mont Jacques-Cartier.
+Guided excursion to the summit of Mont Jacques-Cartier.

 Dinner and accommodation at Gite du Mont-Albert.